turris-cz/user-docs/docs/geek/tos3-migration.md

 removal sends this message and it is removed because it is replaced by new one.

-This is just false warning but just to be sure check that you have `turris1x-btrfs` package installed in our system before reboot if you are running from Btrfs microSD card.
+This is just false warning but just to be sure check that you have `turris1x-btrfs` package installed in our system before rebooting.

 ##### Transmission and other services are disabled
 Some services, such as transmission, can be disabled during migration and not